Last updated on July 18th, 2023

 Many adults may safely eat raw garlic.
-For a few individuals, taste, pepperiness, or odor might be a problem.
+For a few individuals, taste, pepperiness, or odour might be problematic.
 Conventionally, garlic is suggested to lower high blood pressure and high cholesterol levels.
 Garlic intake might also decrease the occurrence of heart problems.
 Cardiovascular diseases are conditions that have an effect on around 80% of diabetic patients.

 Is garlic good for diabetes?
-A study observed that raw garlic may aid in decreasing blood glucose levels along with decreasing the risk of atherosclerosis.
+Based on a study by the National Institute of Health, it was observed that raw garlic may aid in decreasing blood glucose levels along with decreasing the risk of atherosclerosis.
 Diabetes enhances an individual’s risk of atherosclerosis-associated inflammation.
 Another study also supported that consistent intake of garlic might aid in reducing blood sugar levels.
-Thus we can say that adding garlic is good for diabetes.
+Thus, we can say that adding garlic is good for diabetes.

 Additionally, garlic contains rich amounts of vitamins C and B6.
 Vitamin B6 plays a crucial role in carb metabolism.
 Also, Vitamin C is important to maintain normal blood glucose levels.
 So, generally, garlic has been proven to: